thuyanduong-flatiron/lecture-starter-code/Mod3/6-SPA/README.md

 ### Building out the frontend (Deliverables)
 - See all Pokemon sprites
 - Create your own Pokemon
-- Delete a pokemon on click
+- Delete a Pokemon on click

 ### Notes:
 - [Documentation of using Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)
 - `body` of a fetch HAS to be a string!!

 #### Announcements:
-- we ARE deploying OOJS labs this weekend (weird location)
+- The rest of Mod 3 is basically building out SPA with CRUD features
-- use this weekend to catch up on labs
+- Lab Reviews coming up: Monsters, Toy Tale